Hypertension Myths – Video Guide | KOSA Acupuncture in Tulsa OK

 Our body has amazing self-healing power.

-In fact, KOSA Acupuncture understands that the hypertension is not a disease but an indication of unhealthy organs (or the whole body) and it is a proof that heart is healthy enough to do its job of self-healing.
+In fact, KOSA Acupuncture understands that hypertension is not a disease but an indication of unhealthy organs (or the whole body) and it is proof that the heart is healthy enough to do its job of self-healing.

 Debunking the Management of Hypertension